Anderson-TeBeest Funeral Home 629 North 3rd St. PO Box 512

 The funeral home was involved in providing ambulance service for many years.
 Because of having multiple ambulances and hearses available, they provided livery service for many neighboring communities.
 They operated an ambulance service until 1967 when the Chippewa County- Montevideo ambulance service was established.

 Anderson Funeral Home also shares a long history of service in the Milan area.
 They worked with Ray Strand and Strand Funeral Service for many years before fully assuming control of the business in 2001.
 Michael Dahl joined the firm in 1975, Kevin TeBeest joined the firm in 1992 and Careleen Helgeson joined the firm in 2003.
 Arnold and Kenneth officially retired from business, Michael Kevin and Carleen continued to help carry on the longstanding tradition of the Anderson Funeral Home's service to the Montevideo area.
-Michael purchased controlling interest in the business in 1990 and has recently transferred controlling interest to Kevin TeBeest.
+Michael purchased controlling interest in the business in 1990 and transferred controlling interest to Kevin TeBeest in 2012.
+Judy TeBeest joined the staff as a licensed mortician in 2015 and Kyle and Camille TeBeest joined in 2017.

 The staff of Anderson's have a long history of involvement in their community and profession.
 John Anderson began serving as coroner in 1916 and continued to serve as county coroner for many years until the state recommended that the coroner be a physician.
 The firm has been involved in their state and national associations, with both Arnold Anderson and Michael Dahl serving as president of the state association and Michael Dahl serving on the national board.
 Kenneth served as civil defense director in Chippewa County for many years and both he and Michael were involved in the emergency preparedness/mass disaster committees in the state.
 Arnold served on the State College Board and on the Minnesota Department of Health Board.